josh-cook/xlsx-parser/README.md

 ```

 ## Usage
-After installing the required packages, ensure that you update the file path in the csvReader.py script to point to your specific XLSX file.
+After installing the required packages you should activate your virtual environment:

-Activate your virtual environment:

 ```bash
 source venv/bin/activate